-Description: Property, plant and equipment are carried at cost less accumulated depreciation, which is amortized over the useful life of the assets.
+Property, plant and equipment are carried at cost less accumulated depreciation, which is amortized over the useful life of the assets.
 Leasehold improvements are amortized over the shorter of their estimated useful lives or lease period (including expected renewal periods).
+As of December 31, 2021 and 2020, net property, plant, and equipment balances were \$82.3 million and \$99.0 million, respectively.

 Property, plant, equipment, and right of use assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 The evaluation is performed at the lowest level of identifiable cash flows independent of other assets, which typically occurs at an individual store level.
 An impairment loss is recognized when estimated undiscounted future cash flows from the operations and/or disposition of the assets are less than the carrying amount.

-Judgement and uncertainties involved in the estimate: Significant assumptions used in developing undiscounted cash flow analyses include estimates of future sales, gross margin and operating expenses.
+Significant assumptions used in developing undiscounted cash flow analyses include estimates of future sales, gross margin and operating expenses.
 Measurement of an impairment loss is based on the excess of the carrying amount of the asset group over its fair value.
 Fair value is measured using discounted cash flows or independent opinions of value, as appropriate.
 Significant assumptions used in the fair value analyses include estimates of future sales, gross margin, operating expenses, comparable market rents and discount rates.

-Effect if actual results differ from the assumptions: If actual results are not consistent with our estimates and assumptions used in determining future cash flows and asset fair values, we may be exposed to losses that could be material.
-During the fiscal years ended December 31, 2022, 2021 and 2020, the Company recorded asset impairment charges of \$0.4 million, \$0.7 million and \$2.2 million, respectively, which were classified in selling, general and administrative expenses.
+If actual results are not consistent with our estimates and assumptions used in determining future cash flows and asset fair values, we may be exposed to losses that could be material.
+During the fiscal years ended December 31, 2021 and 2020, the Company recorded asset impairment charges of \$0.7 million and \$2.2 million, respectively, which were classified in selling, general and administrative expenses.
+No impairment charges were recorded during the year ended December 31, 2019.